Cauliflower Soup, Dairy-Free

 Can you freeze dairy-free cauliflower soup

-The maximum days to freeze is 4 to 5 days.
+The maximum number of days to freeze is 4 to 5 days.
 Another great cooking tip is to add additional seasoning when reheating the soup.
 It will taste even much better.

 More cooking tips for Dairy Free cauliflower soup